jdoleczek/vuejs.org/src/v2/guide/unit-testing.md

 ```

 We are planning to work on a collection of common test helpers to make it easier to render components with different constraints (e.g. shallow rendering that ignores child components) and assert their output.

+For more in-depth information on unit testing in Vue, check out [vue-test-utils](https://vue-test-utils.vuejs.org/) and our cookbook entry about [unit testing vue components](https://vuejs.org/v2/cookbook/unit-testing-vue-components.html).